 Peril-level data are mapped via a control table in the processing database to the appropriate hazard types (see Table 7).
 The National Risk Index's hazard definitions are very similar to those of SHELDUS; however, they are not identical.
-For example, SHELDUS classifies all flooding perils under
+For example, SHELDUS classifies all flooding perils under the hazard Flood, while the National Risk Index explores two flooding hazard types (Coastal and Riverine) and classifies the different flooding perils accordingly.

-&lt;sup>19 Center for Emergency Management and Homeland Security, Arizona State University.
+19 Center for Emergency Management and Homeland Security, Arizona State University.
 (2020).
 Spatial Hazard Events and Losses Database for the United States, Version 19.0. [online database].
 Retrieved from https://cemhs.asu.edu/sheldus.